 The Story Behind the Trends - The NI average in June 12 is 32.7%.
 The Belfast Area has seen a steady increase across the years, but below the NI average and Castlereagh has been consistently above the NI average.
-This chart represents those children achieving higher than the expected Level 4.
+Please Note: Due to a different assessment procedure information is only available at Level 4 or above.
+Level 5's are contained within the Level 4 or above information for June 2013.
+(See Page 53)